pic-protocol/pic-spec/draft/0.1/pic-spec.md

                 └────────────────────────┘
 ```

-The CAT issues a `PIC Causal Challenge (PCCᵢ)` to establish freshness and bind the transition to the current execution context.
-In response, Executor **Eᵢ** produces a `Proof of Continuity (PoCᵢ)` demonstrating that execution at Hopᵢ is a valid causal continuation of Hopᵢ₋₁.
+To initiate a transition from Hopᵢ to Hopᵢ₊₁, the CAT issues a `PIC Causal Challenge (PCCᵢ)` that establishes freshness and binds the transition to the specific execution context of Hopᵢ.
+In response, Executor **Eᵢ** produces a `Proof of Continuity (PoCᵢ)` demonstrating that execution at Hopᵢ is a valid causal continuation of Hopᵢ₋₁ and that authority has not been detached, replayed, or substituted.

-The CAT **MUST** validate PoCᵢ against the provenance and authority state of Hopᵢ₋₁ and **MUST** evaluate applicable authorization policies.
-Policy evaluation **MAY** be performed by an external `Policy Decision Point (PDP)` or **MAY** be integrated within the CAT itself.
-In all cases, policy evaluation **MUST NOT** replace causal validation nor introduce authority independently of continuity.
+The CAT **MUST** validate PoCᵢ against the provenance and authority state associated with Hopᵢ₋₁.
+The CAT **MUST** also evaluate applicable authorization policies.
+Policy evaluation **MAY** be performed by a distinct `Policy Decision Point (PDP)` or **MAY** be integrated directly within the CAT itself.
+In all cases, policy evaluation **MUST NOT** replace causal validation and **MUST NOT** introduce new authority independently of continuity; policies may only constrain, deny, or reduce authority derived through causal mechanisms.

-Upon successful causal validation and policy evaluation, the CAT derives a new **PIC Causal Authority (PCAᵢ₊₁)** bound exclusively to the successor execution hop **Hopᵢ₊₁**.
+If both causal validation and policy evaluation succeed, the CAT derives a new `PIC Causal Authority (PCAᵢ₊₁)` bound exclusively to the successor execution hop **Hopᵢ₊₁**.
+The derived PCAᵢ₊₁ defines the maximum authority available at the next hop and is non-transferable, non-replayable, and invalid outside of its causal context.

-No execution at Hopᵢ₊₁ **MAY** occur without a successfully validated Proof of Continuity and compliant policy evaluation.
-Any execution that bypasses these requirements violates `Provenance Identity Continuity` and cannot arise in a `PIC-compliant` execution model.
+No execution at Hopᵢ₊₁ **MAY** occur without a successfully completed Causal Authority Transition.
+Any execution that bypasses challenge issuance, continuity verification, or policy evaluation violates Provenance Identity Continuity and cannot arise within a PIC-compliant execution model.

 ---